Generative World Models of Tasks: LLM-Driven Hierarchical Scaffolding for Embodied Agents: HTE: A framework for Hierarchical Task Environments

-\item \textbf{Built-in Support for Compositional Evaluation:} Such environments necessitate new evaluation metrics beyond simple win rates.
-We propose: \begin{itemize} \item \textbf{Compositional Generalization Score:} Measures an agent's zero-shot or few-shot performance on a novel, complex task composed of sub-tasks it has already mastered individually. \item \textbf{Curriculum Efficiency:} Quantifies the reduction in sample complexity ($1/N_{samples}$) or wall-clock time required to reach a target performance level in the scaffolded environment compared to a flat baseline. \item \textbf{Scaffolding Brittleness Index:} Assesses the performance degradation when the provided task hierarchy is intentionally made sub-optimal.
-This measures an agent's robustness and ability to learn despite an imperfect scaffold. \end{itemize} \end{enumerate}
+\item \textbf{Built-in support for compositional evaluation:} Such environments necessitate new evaluation metrics beyond simple win rates.
+We propose: \begin{itemize} \item \textbf{Compositional generalization score:} Measures an agent's zero-shot or few-shot performance on a novel, complex task composed of sub-tasks it has already mastered individually. \textbf{The protocol would involve training agents on a set of 'base' sub-tasks (e.g., \texttt{dribble}, \texttt{pass}) and then testing them on a held-out compositional task (e.g., \texttt{give-and-go}) without further training, comparing their success rate to a flat baseline.} \item \textbf{Curriculum efficiency:} Quantifies the reduction in sample complexity ($1/N_{samples}$) or wall-clock time required to reach a target performance level in the scaffolded environment compared to a flat baseline.
+This is measured as the ratio of samples-to-convergence ($N_{flat} / N_{scaffolded}$) where the flat baseline is a state-of-the-art MARL agent trained in the same environment with only the terminal goal reward (e.g., scoring). \item \textbf{Scaffolding brittleness index:} Assesses the performance degradation when the provided task hierarchy is intentionally made sub-optimal.
+We propose measuring this by comparing the final performance of an agent trained with the full scaffold ($P_{full}$) to one trained with a faded scaffold that has been partially removed ($P_{faded}$), and to an agent trained on a sub-optimal or intentionally wrong hierarchy ($P_{wrong}$).
+A robust agent would show minimal degradation, indicating it has internalized the strategy rather than simply overfitting to the scaffold. \end{itemize}